Does Worker’s Comp Cover Telecommuters in Texas?

 In simple Plain English, here’s what courts and judges look at to see if your work accident injuries should be covered by worker’s compensation:

 - Did the injury happen during normal working hours, and was it in a place designated as a work area?

 - Were you doing work-related tasks when the injury happened, or were they personal tasks?

 - Does the employer have a clearly written policy for telecommuting safety?

 Law often is complex and confusing.
 But in the case of telecommuting injuries and worker’s comp, it’s pretty clear.

 Hope that helps.
-And make sure to call a personal injury lawyer in Dallas if your employer is disputing the work-relatedness of your telecommuting injuries.
+And make sure to call Mullen & Mullen in Dallas if your employer is disputing the work-relatedness of your telecommuting injuries.